-Each year, the gathering grew, starting with a parade around the neighborhood, and growing into a daytime parade on the beach with an evening King and Queen Ball.
-Once that event maxed out capacity, the festivities were placed in the hands of the Padre Island Business Association (PIBA) to transform it into a grander celebration.
-In 2015, the Eberts officially handed the reins over to PIBA, who contracted event organizer Elaine Motl of EM Marketing to run the event.
-Elaine led the festival for nine years, helping it grow into an event that attracted people from across the Coastal Bend and beyond.
-In 2016, the festival was expanded into an entire weekend of festivities, right on the beach.
+Each year brought new additions, beginning with a simple neighborhood parade that eventually expanded into a daytime parade on the beach and an evening King and Queen Ball.
+As those events reached capacity, the Eberts partnered with the Padre Island Business Association to guide the celebration’s next phase.
+In 2015, the Eberts officially handed leadership to PIBA, which contracted event organizer Elaine Motl of EM Marketing to manage the festival.
+Over the next nine years, the event continued to grow, drawing attendees from across the Coastal Bend and beyond.
+In 2016, Barefoot Mardi Gras expanded into a full weekend of beachside festivities, solidifying its place as a signature Padre Island event.

 Your Guide to Barefoot Mardi Gras in Corpus Christi